Ryastoise/character_gen/README.md

 Where you can download it for yourself:
 * Google Drive: https://drive.google.com/file/d/14_gMDgJW5kzB8CVNAuk-qFC0rfmj-dPQ/view?usp=drive_link (Filename: character_gen.exe)
-* GitHub: Right here with either from the Releases tab, or the Code button above this post and click "Download ZIP".
+* GitHub: Right here with the Code button above this post and click "Download ZIP".

 So enjoy this generator to your heart's content, and don't stop thinking.